ehsan/scavenger/README.md

     ./get-data.sh

-If you're on Windows, you just need to download the files listed and place them in the appropriate folders.
+If you're on Windows, you just need to download the files listed and place them in the appropriate folders, so that the input files (`input/test-1.{warc,wat,wet}`) in the examples below contain the correct relative path to the local copies.

 To run the jobs locally, you can simply run: